Albert Moses

-Albert Moses, KStJ (19 December 1937 – 15 September 2017) was a Sri Lankan actor based in the United Kingdom.
-He is best known for playing the role of Ranjeet Singh, a student in Jeremy Brown's EFL class in the popular British sitcom Mind Your Language and one of four students (along with Giovanni Capello, Juan Cervantes, and Anna Schmidt) to appear in all four series.
+Albert Moses KStJ (19 December 1937 – 15 September 2017) was a Sri Lankan actor based in the United Kingdom.
+He is best known for playing the role of Ranjeet Singh, a student in Jeremy Brown's EFL class in the British sitcom Mind Your Language and one of four students (along with Giovanni Capello, Juan Cervantes, and Anna Schmidt) to appear in all four series.

+Early life

+He was born on 19 December 1937 in Gampola, Kandy.
+He started to work at the University of Ceylon, Peradeniya.
+Then he moved to Africa for employment and finally to London to learn drama and theatre.